efrainenc/Image_recognition/README.md

 }
 ```

-Next ensure your snowpark-img-rec enviroment is active and run through each cell in "Snowpark_PyTorch_Image_Rec.ipynb" without errors.
+Next ensure your snowpark-img-rec enviroment is active and run through each cell in "Snowpark_PyTorch_Image_Rec.ipynb" without errors.<br>
 After that is all set and done create your .env file and insert your OpenAI API key like so:
 ```
 OPENAI_API_KEY=12345